Data Leverage: A Framework for Empowering the Public in its Relationship with Technology Companies: Assessing Data Levers

-Additionally, all three data levers have differential access based on the bandwidth and Internet infrastructural resources.
-Data strikes are likely the least limited by bandwidth.
-However, where Internet infrastructure is limited, striking may be challenging if the goal is to strike against a singular Internet provider (like Facebook Free Basics~\cite{sen2017inside}).
-In countries where the Internet is easy to access and has relatively high bandwidth caps, poisoning data by letting music stream for hours or actively manipulating multimedia does not impact access to the web.
+The barriers to entry for each data lever are also contingent on the bandwidth available to potential participants and any potential data caps or data charges they have.
+Data strikes are likely the least limited by bandwidth (although striking against an Internet provider, e.g. Facebook Free Basics, could be challenging~\cite{sen2017inside}).
+In places where the Internet is easy to access and has relatively high data caps, poisoning data by letting music stream for hours or actively manipulating multimedia may be accessible.
 In contrast, in places where Internet access is limited~\cite{dye2017locating}, poisoning data may be difficult if not impossible.
+Similar dynamics likely will apply to CDC: data caps could stifle efforts to engage in CDC.

-Because data poisoning has the highest barrier-to-entry, it likely is the data lever at highest risk of exacerbating existing inequalities.
-The people most positioned to perform data poisoning attacks are ML researchers, technologists, and those with high internet skills, an already relatively privileged group.
-Nonetheless, these groups could use this privilege for good (there is precedent of tech worker organizing \cite{TechWorkers}).
+Many of the barriers to entry discussed above are not equally distributed across different populations, and this means that different populations likely have differing access to data leverage.
+For instance, with regards to data poisoning, the time available to expend the necessary effort and/or the skills necessary to do so will limit the ability of many populations to engage in data poisoning.
+Those most positioned to perform data poisoning attacks are ML researchers, technologists, and others with strong technical skills, an already relatively privileged group.
+Nonetheless, members of this group could use their powerful position for the benefit of people without these advantages (there is precedent of tech worker organizing along these lines~\cite{TechWorkers}).